qcri/QADI/README.md

 \* Country names are provided using [ISO-3166-1](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes.

 ## Download the dataset
-To download the data, you may used `twarc` to hydrate the tweets.
+To download the data, after cloning the repository or downloading its content.
+The dataset files contains ids for the all the tweets identified as from the designated country. you may used `twarc` or other Twitter Scraping tools to hydrate the tweets.

 ```twarc dataset/tweetsCountryID.txt```